nixworks/public/index.md

 ##### Earthquakes in 2018
 ### [A 5.8 magnitude earthquake strikes off the coast of the Mexican state of Jalisco, prompting evacuations in the tourist resort of Puerto Vallarta and is felt in the country's second-largest metropolitan area of Guadalajara.
 No casualties are reported. ](/news/2018/02/9/a-5-8-magnitude-earthquake-strikes-off-the-coast-of-the-mexican-state-of-jalisco-prompting-evacuations-in-the-tourist-resort-of-puerto-vall.md)
-_Context: Guadalajara, Puerto Vallarta, Mexican, magnitude, Earthquakes in 2018, Jalisco_
+_Context: Earthquakes in 2018, Jalisco, Puerto Vallarta, Guadalajara, Mexican, magnitude_

 ##### IOS jailbreaking
 ### [A Vice Motherboard report traces the origin of a significant iOS source code leak to an Apple intern and five "friends" in the iOS jailbreaking community. ](/news/2018/02/9/a-vice-motherboard-report-traces-the-origin-of-a-significant-ios-source-code-leak-to-an-apple-intern-and-five-friends-in-the-ios-jailbreak.md)